 Not sure how to price your first-time customers?
 Check out this article and become a pro at pricing!

 You do not want to miss out on the minute critical elements.
 Mandatories include the things that must be there in your project and can not be avoided at any cost.
 It could be anything from the logo design, to the website link, to your tagline, preferred font, layout, etc. Give them directions of your preferences.
 Specify these in the beginning only.
 You do not want to create a fuss about it later and waste time or build multiple revisions.

 If you already have any ideas or a basic starter in mind.
 Do not hesitate to share it with them.
 Be confident in your own ability.
 They might find it good and build on this further or this might help them sparkle another idea.

 - Encourages the firm to build on ideas

 You’ll be able to create a creative and good brief that is not just complete but also effective if you think through and elaborate on these 11 essential components of your business and project.
 You’ll help the designer generate amazing outcomes and ensure your project provides the results your organization requires if you have a sound creative and good brief in hand.

-Writing a sufficient good brief saves a lot of time and money in the long run.
+Writing a sufficiently good brief saves a lot of time and money in the long run.
 It also makes the whole process look polished and efficient.
 You do not want to include an overwhelming amount of information.
 Make sure you create a new good brief for each project and have thought through all the essential details.
-Clarity, trust, honesty, reliability are some of the basic features needed to excel at making a good brief.
+Clarity, trust, honesty, and reliability are some of the basic features needed to excel at making a good brief.

 Along with good briefs, another piece of document which is important is Contracts.
 Read here on how to make a good contract.